W. A. Criswell: Influence

 Well-known pastor and author Rick Warren recounts his call to full-time ministry as a 19-year-old student at California Baptist College, when in November 1973 he and a friend skipped classes and drove 350 miles to hear Criswell preach at the Jack Tar Hotel in San Francisco.
 Warren stood in line to shake hands with Criswell afterwards.

 Warren went on to found the Saddleback Church in California, one of the most recognized ecumenical churches in the country, with weekly attendance in excess of 20,000.
 In his book, The Purpose Driven Church, Warren referred to Criswell as the "greatest American pastor of the twentieth century."

 Audio recordings of Criswell's preaching began in December 1953, and over 4000 of his expository sermons are available free of charge in audio, video, and searchable transcript form at the W. A. Criswell Sermon Library website, one of the largest online collections by a single pastor in the world.
 It is sponsored and maintained by the non-profit W. A. Criswell Foundation which also supports Criswell College.

-Southern Baptist Convention presidency
+Southern Baptist Convention Presidency

-Dr. Criswell served two times as president of the Southern Baptist Convention, the largest non-Roman Catholic denomination in the United States, with some 16 million members.
+From 1969 to 1970 Dr. Criswell served as president of the Southern Baptist Convention, the largest non-Roman Catholic denomination in the United States, with some 16 million members.
 During the twenty years that followed he was perhaps the most popular preacher at evangelism and pastors' conferences in America, and also preached extensively in mission fields worldwide.